mckn-larp/history/2-Garou/README.md

 - **The Sept of the Green Mountain**
   Nestled near **Anderson County Park & Norris Lake, Tennessee**, the Green Mountain Sept stands as a critical northern watchpost.
-  It is guarded by an uneasy alliance between the **Get of Fenris** and the **Children of Gaia**, who work together to protect the caern despite deep ideological differences.
+  It is guarded by an uneasy "agreement" between the **Get of Fenris** and the **Children of Gaia**, who work together to protect the caern despite deep ideological differences.
   Here, strength and diplomacy must exist side by side, though tensions run high after past failures.

 - **The Sept of the Changing Seasons**